-Banffy Castle is outside the city limits of Cluj, located in the village of Bonţida.
+Banffy Castle is outside the city limits of Cluj, located in the village of Bonţida, and is one of the most incredible Transylvanian castles to visit.
 In the 1940s the building suffered destruction by German troops but has since been restored.

 In its history, the building has served as a hospital, a driving school, a co-op farm, and again a hospital for children.
 Since 2013 it’s served as the site of Cluj’s famed Electric Castle Festival.

 The Pharmacy History Museum is located in the oldest pharmacy building in Cluj, nicknamed ‘La Sfântul Gheorghe’ or also known as the Hintz Pharmacy.

 Dating back to the 16th century, the museum has very interesting sources of healing still located within its walls.
 These include Syrian asphalt, which was used to treat rheumatic disorders, as well as coral powder and lobster eyes, used for their naturally high calcium content.